mlhartme/stool/client/documentation.md

 #### SYNOPSIS

-`sc` *global-option*... `stop` *stage-option*... [*app*...]
+`sc` *global-option*... `stop` *stage-option*...

 #### DESCRIPTION

-Stops the specified apps (if none is specified: all running apps).
+Stops the specified stage.

 This command sends a "kill 15" to the root process of the container.
 If that's not successful within 300 seconds, the process is forcibly terminated with "kill 9".
-If shutdown is slow, try to debug the apps running in this stage and find out what's slow in their kill 15 signal handling.
+If shutdown is slow, try to debug and find out what's slow in their kill 15 signal handling.

 [//]: # (include stageOptions.md)